Upogebia pugettensis: Description

 Upogebia pugettensis has an elongated and broad abdomen, including a well-developed tail fin (uropods).
 The shrimp measure up to 11 cm long in adulthood.
 Its snout (rostrum) is hairy and includes 3 teeth.
 They eat detritus which they bring into their burrow using their pleopods.
 Upogebia pugettensis is the host of many parasites: Pseudopythina rugifera, Phyllodurus abdominalis, and Orthione griffenis.

 Distribution

 Upogebia pugettensis is found from Valdez Narrows, Alaska, to Morro Bay, California.
 South of Morro Bay, U. macginitieorum, a very similar species to U. pugettensis, is found.

 Ecology

-Upogebia pugettensis lives in Y- or U-shaped burrows (0.6 to 1 m deep) that are located in inter-tidal mud flats.
-These shrimp can tolerate brackish water down to 10% seawater salinity.
-They usually live in pairs.
+Upogebia pugettensis lives in Y- or U-shaped burrows (0.6 to 1 m deep) that are located in inter-tidal mud flats, and they usually live in pairs.
+They can tolerate brackish water down to 10% seawater salinity.
 With their burrows, they've been known to disrupt commercial oyster beds.
 Their burrows are important dwellings for many species, including the arrow goby, hooded shrimp, Scleroplax granulata, pea crabs, and clams.